ABOUT ME

 Opus

-The Opus is developed by the Xiph.org foundation and first released on August 26th, 2012.
-Opus is used by YouTube and it's the WebM container's default audio codec.
-Opus combines two codecs: SILK and CELT's functions.
-In most cases, it uses CELT mode, although it's a mix.
+The Opus codec is developed by the Xiph.org foundation and was first released on August 26, 2012 and standardized by the IETF.
+Opus is used heavily by YouTube and is the default audio codec for the WebM video container.
+Opus combines two codecs: SILK and CELT.
+In most cases, it operates in CELT mode, but it works as mixed.

 128 kbps